By Julie Benezet:

 The Career Acceleration

-My personal life changed with the introduction of my second husband.
+About the same time, my home life also changed with the introduction of my second husband.
 Aside from his love and support, he also cooked, spectacularly.
 Prior to becoming a big firm lawyer, he supported himself by cooking in restaurants.
 Not only did he know what he was doing in the kitchen, he enjoyed it.

 Rebalancing the Equation: Returning Home